About Dallas Kids First

 Funding.
 As a political action committee, our work is only possible thanks to individuals who choose to donate to our work.
 The cumulative donations allow DKF to have the tools necessary for sharing the work of our elected officials in the DISD School Board, reaching constituents in various community groups, and organizing voters to participate in the candidate endorsement process across each election cycle.
 While donors trust in the DKF team to live by the mission, they themselves cannot participate in the endorsement process (if they've given more than $200).
 It is truly thanks to the members that DKF is able to spread awareness and empower voters to decide on leadership at the polls.
 Read more about making a donation here.

 Dallas Kids First started as a non-partisan group of concerned citizens and parents who organized to help find, support, and elect great Dallas Independent School District (DISD) school board leaders.
 This group shared a belief that every kid in Dallas deserves access to quality public schools.
 Now, the DKF membership base has grown to include students, educators, and community leaders who also share this belief and recognize that school board elections matter -

 Your vote counts.
 You can make a difference.

-- We believe in making tough decisions that put kids first.
+We believe in making tough decisions that put kids first.

-- We believe that all students deserve outstanding teachers.
+All students deserve outstanding teachers.

-- We believe that great schools have empowered and accountable leaders.
+Great schools have empowered and accountable leaders.

-- We believe in setting high expectations for everyone involved in education.
+High expectations for everyone involved in education.